 We are unable to determine the exact date when we may need to consider the waitlist, we advise you to not let any other firm admission offers pass.

 Historically, some of the applicants on the waitlist were offered admission to the University but this is not always the case.
 Applicants on the waitlist are not ranked.
-In addition, due to limited financial resources, students admitted from the waitlist are not eligible to receive institutional scholarships or grants.
-Federal and state financial assistance is offered on a funds-available basis.
-Please note that students admitted from the waitlist cannot defer their admission.
+Please note that due to limited resources, students admitted from the waitlist are not eligible to receive institutional scholarships.
+Federal, state and institutional need-based financial assistance is offered on a funds-available basis.

 Once you receive an offer of admission, you will receive a candidate reply form with a matriculation fee amount which will need to be sent to us within two weeks, but preferably sooner.